 Garages and permanent outbuildings

 Repair category N/A

-Notes
+Notes N/A

-Outside areas and boundaries

-Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+There are retaining walls.
+These appear to be in sound condition at present but should be regularly checked and maintained in good condition to prevent landslip.